 If you really wanna get a sheltie as a livestock guardian dog, No worries.
-Because shelties are alert, loyal, strong, trainable, and intelligent dog breed.
+Because shelties are alert, loyal, strong, trainable, and intelligent dog breeds.

-But you gotta be extremely patience with the training process.
+But you gotta be extremely patient with the training process.
 But to keep your sheltie with chickens, you need to meet a few requirements.